How To Boost Traffic With 34 Important SEO Tips You Need To Know (+ Free Kit)

-Tip 6: Make Sure You Know How To Write Strong Title Tags
+Tip 7: Know How To Write Strong Title Tags

 There are three essential elements (plus one that’s optional) to writing a quality title tag:

-- They should be no more than 512 pixels wide (approximately 50 to 55 characters).
+- They should be no more than 70 characters long (as of May 2016).
 Google will cut off anything longer than this length.

 - They should include your post’s primary keyword as far to the left as possible.
 We’ll touch on keywords a bit more in a few moments.